 Many remains and buildings of the Roman era can be visited here.
 In the Piazza del Popolo of Ascoli Piceno, the life of this small but charming city takes place.
 On the piazza, there is the Church of S. Francesco, a Gothic building that began in 1258 and was completed in 1549.
 The Loggia dei Mercanti (The House of Merchants) from the 16th century was built by the then most powerful merchants guild of wool merchants.
 The Palazzo dei Capitani is also located in Piazza del Popolo and was built in the 13th century.
 He served primarily as the seat of the city civic, following the council of elders and later as the seat of the papal governor.

-The kitchen of Marche is namely for Italian conditions as relatively complicated.
-While the kitchens of the neighboring regions are actually convincing due to the natural simplicity of the recipes, the kitchen in the Marche is more refined.
+While the kitchens of the neighbouring regions are actually convincing due to the natural simplicity of the recipes, the kitchen in the Marche is more refined and complex.
 This is reflected above all in various fillings: from suckling pig to mussel and olive, nearly everything is filled pretty much.
-And for the Olive, we’re at one of the most important products in Marche: in addition to the DOC seal-bearing Cartoceto oil, there are seven other PAT-labeled olive oils.

 In addition, the province of Pesaro is the largest Italian producer of truffles, especially the high-quality white truffle, in direct competition with Alba.
 The truffle capital of the Marchen is Acqualagna.
 It is located between Pesaro and Urbino, where a famous market is held.
 The overly fragrant tubers (white, black, gray, purple, hazel and earthy) are therefore a common ingredient in local gastronomy and give many dishes power and peculiarity.